 - a.
-Up to a maximum of 65 percent of the total site area shall be retained as NVPA pursuant to BIMC 16.20.100.F.3. - b.
+Up to a maximum of 65 percent of the total site area shall be retained as NVPA pursuant to BIMC 16.20.100.E.3 unless a lower percentage is allowed by this Chapter or other provisions of the city's municipal code. - b.
 Land disturbing activity shall be limited to 35 percent of the total site area or 12,500 square feet, whichever is greater. - c.
 The NVPA may be reduced to 50 percent for non-residential uses allowed in the underlying zoning designation. - d.
 If the NVPA area is less than 65 percent of the total site area, no net loss of infiltration as a result of the development or redevelopment shall be demonstrated through the critical area permit review process.
-Replacement planting located in clusters or contiguous tracts may be required to maximize low impact development and aquifer recharge opportunities.
+Replacement planting located in clusters or contiguous tracts may be required to maximize low impact development and aquifer recharge opportunities. - e.

-e.
 The location and configuration of the NVPA shall be determined through completion of a Site Assessment Review (SAR) in accordance with BIMC 15.19.
 The city may require a professional forester, arborist or landscape architect to prepare the NVPA portion of the SAR.